Friday, March 22, 2024 by 5 p.m. Program Introduction

-An electronic PDF of the seed-grant application is due to email@example.com, Research Support Services Coordinator, by the 2023-24 deadline (to be announced).
+An electronic .pdf of the seed grant proposal is due to firstname.lastname@example.org, Research Support Services Coordinator, by 5 p.m. on Friday, March 22, 2024.

 Award Application Details

-- Applications should include: signed coversheet (see separate attachment); brief narrative (3-page max not including references); detailed budget/budget narrative (1-page max); brief vita (3-page max for all PI/co-PIs and key personnel); and copy of the face page or other identifiable information about the specific targeted RFP that the seed grant proposal is directed toward as a next step.
-No additional documents will be reviewed as part of the application.
+- Proposals should include a signed coversheet (see separate attachment); brief narrative (three-page max not including references); detailed budget/budget narrative (1-page max); brief bio sketch (three-page max for all PI/co-PIs and key personnel); and copy of the face page or other identifiable information about the specific targeted RFP that the seed grant proposal is directed toward as a next step.
+No additional documents will be reviewed as part of the proposal.

-- All applicants must identify a specific funding opportunity being sought using the CHHS seed funds to strengthen the external grant application.
-The expectation is that a grant application to an external agency/organization WILL BE SUBMITTED based on the seed funds obtained from CHHS.
-To be eligible for applying for future funds through the CHHS seed grant program, awardees of CHHS seed grant funds are required to submit an associated external grant proposal and send notification to Stephanie Ouren (firstname.lastname@example.org) that an external grant application as described in your proposal has been submitted.
+- All applicants must identify a specific funding opportunity being sought using the CHHS seed funds to strengthen the external grant proposal.
+The expectation is that a grant proposal to an external agency/organization WILL BE SUBMITTED based on the seed funds obtained from CHHS.
+To be eligible for applying for future funds through the CHHS seed grant program, awardees of CHHS seed grant funds are required to submit an associated external grant proposal and inform the Associate Dean for Research that an external grant proposal as described in your CHHS Seed Grant proposal has been submitted.

 - Title of project.